 If you’re using Google Photos or Flickr to host videos, your videos have already been re-encoded to an MP4 format for use across pretty much all devices.
 But if your video is on Google Drive, Dropbox, or OneDrive, you are in charge of making sure your video is compatible with your playback device.

-MP4 files support a variety of resolutions, codecs, and encoding levels.
+MP4 files support a variety of resolutions, frame rates, codecs, and encoding levels.
 Your device needs to support these in order to natively decode the video.